RobertaFarris93/tdep-tutorials/04_thermal_conductivity/README.md

 ```math
 \kappa_{\alpha\beta}(\omega)=\frac{1}{V} \sum_{\lambda}C_{\lambda} v^{\alpha}_{\lambda} v^{\beta}_{\lambda} \tau_{\lambda} \delta(\omega- \omega_{\lambda})
 ```

+Note that all quantities do not include the off-diagonal coherence contribution.

 #### Read and analyze the output
 Let's analyze the output file with the following script